jhucsf/fall2019/hw/hw3.md

 -   **Collaboration:** None
 -   **Grading:** Packaging 10%, Style 10%, Design 10%, Functionality 70%

+**Note**: We will be posting solutions to this assignment on Tuesday, Oct 1st, so you may not use more than four late days on this assignment.

 *Preliminary assignment description, this is imcomplete and could definitely change*

 # Overview